bitcoin-wallet-api/spec/core_spec.md

 Signatures may be done with hashtype ALL, SINGLE and ANYONECANPAY flags.
 Hashtype NONE is not supported until we find a good use case for them and figure how to deal with change outputs.

+TODO: how to specify the fee.
+Should it be explicit, or only per inputs?
+Wallet may have many inputs and must pay for them.
+Also it should not be obliged to figure the input amounts to see how many fees are left.

+It's easier if the app mandates the fees (user will see authorized amount as amount + fee) or leaves it up to wallet that provides the fee only in proportion to size of its own inputs / outputs (in such case wallet may or may not show the fee as a spendable amount, just like it does with regular payments).

 ### 2. Inputs Authorization Protocol